Tips on how to perform a 24-hour carbohydrate load

 • Get plenty of sleep and avoid new foods and products.
 Stick to what your body knows.

-Products to help you with your carbohydrate loading
+Products that help you with your carbohydrate loading

-To easily reach your high-carb goals, consider integrating reliable products:
+To easily reach high-carb intake goals, consider integrating trusted products:

-Veloforte Mela, Citro or Fresco Energy Chews – 40–44 g carbohydrates from dual sources per pack
+Veloforte Mela, Citro or Fresco Energy Chews – 40–44g of carbohydrates from dual sources per pack

-Amacx Fast Fuel Bar – 30 g carbohydrates with low fat, fiber and protein
+Amacx Fast Fuel Bar – 30g carbohydrates with low fat, fiber and protein content

-These products are anti-doping certified, trusted by elite athletes and easy to integrate into any nutrition plan regardless of sport.
+These products are anti-doping certified, trusted by elite athletes and easy to integrate into any nutritional plan regardless of sport.

-If you want to make it easier and just run with a classic loader, you can find them here!
+If you want to make it easier and just run with a classic loader, you can find themhere!
 A loader makes it easier to dose and keep track of the amount of carbohydrates you take in at each time, but they are also harder for the stomach to handle.
-A tip is to try a carbohydrate load before a workout with these products first, to see how your stomach reacts.
-So you don't ruin your load before an important race.
+A tip is to try doing a carbohydrate load before a training session first with these products, to see how your stomach reacts.
+So that you don't ruin the load before an important race.

 Good luck!